ahmedjamshed/DL3vsSEGvsUNET/README.md

 In order to Evaluate DeepLab V3+ , you need to run the following command.

 `python3 evaluateDeepLabV3p.py`
-Trained model for deepLab was too large to upload on github because of github restrictions of max 100mb file

 Following commands will evaluate the trained models on the basis of following metrics.